YoannPa/BiocompR/README.md

 Error in UseMethod("depth") :
   no applicable method for 'depth' applied to an object of class "NULL"
 ```
 This error seems to happen randomly when executing code using the ggplot2 and/or grid packages.
-Usually executing one more time the chuck of code solve the error.
+Usually executing one more time the chunck of code solve the error.
 The current statues of this issue can be tracked [**here**](https://github.com/tidyverse/ggplot2/issues/2514).

 **❎ Error in grid.Call(C_convert, x, as.integer(whatfrom), as.integer(whatto), : Viewport has zero dimension(s)**